 Like most other social constructions, ethnic-identity too is a socially constructed category that has far reaching political implications.
 There are various approaches to the construction of ethnic identity, but in this chapter we are examining the applicability of the four main approaches to ethno-genesis and ethnic identity in light of the Tibetan Diaspora.

 The first approach is the primordialist approach.
 Primordialist approach is discussed by scholars such as Clifford Geertz in his book The Interpretations of Culture.
-This discusses the importance of primordial characteristics, specifically the roots, in the formation of a Diaspora.
-Persistence of any form of identity that recognizes a group as a specific collective is essentially based on roots and the group's allegiance to its roots.
-So is the case with ethnic Diasporas.
-In any discussion concerning ethnic nations, this primordialist approach is widely used.
-Tibetans in exile too constitute an ethnic nation based on common ancestry, history, culture and language.
-They have strong attachments towards their nation and ethnic communities.
+This discusses the importance of primordial characteristics, specifically the roots, in the formation of a

-&lt;sup>24Ann Frechette, 'Constructing the State in the Tibetan Diaspora', in State Making in Asia (London: Routledge, 2012), 127-49, accessed 10 June 2016, http://tinyurl.com/jmgcffw.
+&lt;sup>25Ann Frechette, 'Constructing the State in the Tibetan Diaspora', in State Making in Asia (London: Routledge, 2012), 127-49, accessed 10 June 2016, http://tinyurl.com/jmgcffw.